yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/create-kms-config/azure-kms.md

-Note that YugabyteDB Anywhere does not manage the key vault.
+Note that YugabyteDB Anywhere does not manage the key vault and deleting the KMS configuration does not delete the key vault, master key, or key versions on Azure KMS.